As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 The Model 3’s Safety Restraint System Limited Warranty is good for 5 years or 60,000 miles, and it covers the airbag and seatbelt systems originally manufactured or installed (provided) by Tesla.

-Tesla’s Battery and Drive Unit Warranty is good for 8 years / 100,000 miles (whichever number the vehicle reaches first) on the Model 3 Standard Range or 8 years / 120,000 miles for the Model 3 Long Range and the Model 3 Performance.
+Tesla’s Battery and Drive Unit Warranty is good for 8 years / 100,000 miles (whichever number the vehicle reaches first) on the Model 3 Standard Range (and, basically, the RWD Model 3) or 8 years / 120,000 miles for the Model 3 Long Range and the Model 3 Performance.
 We’ll get to the specifics of the battery warranty in a later section, but it basically covers manufacturing defects and damage from a battery fire (with exceptions).

 The Model 3’s New Vehicle Limited Warranty is transferable to each owner for the balance of the warranty period (there are coverage exceptions: see the salvage and warranty voiding sections for further info).
 Obviously, buyers of a used Model 3 should remain aware of warranty conditions, but not many serious warranty issues past 2017 seem to plague the Model 3.
-The most common issues for the Model 3 involve paint chipping, misaligned panels, and condensation in headlights and taillights.
+The most common issues for the Model 3 involve paint chipping, misaligned panels, condensation in headlights and taillights, and heat pump failure (which makes for some serious discomfort in extreme climates).

 Is the Model 3’s warranty a good one?
 We think so.
 For instance, the Model 3’s Basic Vehicle Limited Warranty lasts longer than the basic warranty on the Nissan Leaf, which has a 3 year/36,000 mile duration.
-As for the battery warranty, Tesla’s 8 years or 100,000 miles is comparable or better than competitors like Nissan in that it does protect the battery for a very long timeframe (again, 8 years) even if the vehicle isn’t driven past the 100,000 mile mark.
-That’s pretty awesome news if you are looking for a used Model 3 as a light commuter.
+As for the battery warranty, Nissan seems to be admitting that Tesla’s standard is better, and the 2022 Leaf matches Tesla’s battery warranty for time and mileage.
+So much to say, the Model 3 has had such a good warranty that other manufacturers have had to up their own warranty games.

 Tesla’s iconic falcon-wing Model X comes with their New Vehicle Limited Warranty.
 This warranty includes Tesla’s Basic Vehicle Limited Warranty, their Safety Restraint System Limited Warranty, and their Battery and Drive Unit Limited Warranty.

 The Basic Vehicle Limited Warranty on the Model X is essentially bumper to bumper coverage on Tesla manufactured and provided parts, excluding wear and tear items such as windshield wiper blades, brake pads, and the like.
 This warranty period on the Model X is for 4 years or 50,000 miles.
-For the Model X, it’s very much worth paying attention to this warranty period and its conditions as there are long-standing reliability issues with the falcon-wing doors that can lead to some unpleasant repair or replacement costs down the road.
+For the Model X, it’s important to pay attention to this warranty period and its conditions; some long-standing reliability issues with the falcon-wing doors can lead to some unpleasant repair or replacement costs down the road.
 For this reason, buyers looking for a used Model X should strongly consider getting an extended warranty if the vehicle qualifies (more on that in the Extended Warranty section down below).

 The Safety Restraint System (SRS) Limited Warranty covers all parts of the Model X’s airbag and and seatbelt systems that are made or supplied by Tesla, and the coverage lasts for 5 years or 60,000 miles.